Statoil/TDD-intro/README.md

 * When the car's crash() function is called, the driver should either survive, or not.
 Expand the crash() to capture this (eg. car.is_driver_alive()).

-### TDD Step - 3, refactor the driver properties to a driver class
+### TDD Step - 3, refactor the driver properties to a driver class ++

-This is when you should create your Driver class, in a separate file called ```driver.py```.
+This is when you should create your TestDriver class, in a separate file called ```testdriver.py```.

-When you have your Driver class, the first test should pass.

-The next step is to add a couple of "features", by first adding a test for the feature, and then implementing it.
-It is not really important exactly what you do, but for example a way to set the name in a constructor (using ```__init__```), and a way to set / get the name as an attribute might be a sensible first step.

-Then, add a test for the function "is_alive()" and the function "kill()".
+Start moving the driver related stuff (name, is_alive) to a new  ```driver.py``` file.

+This is refactoring.
+Take small (by the book), or bigger steps.

+Write tests for the new driver class, while changing/adding/updating the tests for the Car class.

+If time permits you can for example:
+* Make the tests for the crash() function check that if the car model is Volvo, the driver survives.
+* Make the tests for the crash() function demand that if the driver is Superman, the driver should survive.
+* Move the repetitive ```car = Car("Name of car")``` into a setUp() function (```def setUp(self):```)

+You now have a number of tests, hopefully all running OK, and two classes (Car and Driver).
+Next step is to run this on a "continuous integration" server (Jenkins).

 ## Part 2 - running the tests on Jenkins.
 Go to the open Jenkins in your browser (let's use http://bg-dev.statoil.no:8080/).